ni/custom-grpc-drivers/Docs/grpc_daqmx_labview_hld.md

 1. Deploy the gRPC DAQmx client VIs to the `Measurement I/O > NI DAQmx gRPC` section of the LabVIEW functions palette via a VI package.
 2. The VIs will be installed in the `C:\Program Files\National Instruments\LabVIEW <version>\instr.lib\NI DAQmx gRPC` directory.

-## Future Work Items

-1. Introduce support for a non-pin-centric workflow to enhance flexibility in session management.